vmware-nsx/eval-docs-ids-ips/README.md

 ```

-7. **Optionally**, you can now intract with the Meterpreter session.
+4. **Optionally**, you can now interact with the Meterpreter session.
 For instance, you can run the below commands to gain more inforation on the exploited **App1-WEB-TIER VM**
     * Type **sysinfo** to learn more about the running OS

 ```console